zorn/GDI-iOS-Intro/block-01/block-01-slides.md

 ^ introduce the tools and the SDK through lots of hands on exercises

-^ walk away with a better understanding of the Apple toolchain, verbage
+^ walk away with a better understanding of the Apple toolchain, terminology

 ---